denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 Because TNO wanted the categories mapped to the Interpol topics list and maybe also detect new topics, I tried a form of topic modelling in [notebook 20](./notebooks/Dennis_van_Oosten_20_Extracting_Topics.ipynb).
 However, eventually we mapped the topics ourselves manually, since this wouldn't take that long and would assure that we got the best labels for further training.

-To be able to combine the Agora data from Kaggle and the In [notebook 22](./notebooks/Dennis_van_Oosten_22_Mapped_Dataset.ipynb) I trained the mapped Agora dataset to see how it would perform when labelled differently.
-In [notebook 23](./notebooks/Dennis_van_Oosten_23_Mapping.ipynb) I mapped the 'darkweb markets dataset' (the new data from webIq that TNO wanted us to work on) and in [notebook 24](./notebooks/Dennis_van_Oosten_24_New_Dataset.ipynb) I visualized and trained this new, mapped dataset to see how it compared to Agora.
+To be able to combine the Agora data from Kaggle and the In [notebook 22](./notebooks/Dennis_van_Oosten_22_Mapped_Dataset.ipynb) I trained the mapped Agora dataset (this was already mapped by Wessel Ottevanger) to see how it would perform when labelled differently.
+In [notebook 23](./notebooks/Dennis_van_Oosten_23_Mapping.ipynb) Wessel and I mapped the 'darkweb markets dataset' (the new data from webIq that TNO wanted us to work on).
+We took a look at the categories in both datasets together to make sure the categories mapping made sense for both datasets.
+This was important, since training and classifying on categories with different descriptions in them that actually belong to a different category would not be great for the eventual result.
+In [notebook 24](./notebooks/Dennis_van_Oosten_24_New_Dataset.ipynb) I visualized and trained this new, mapped dataset to see how it compared to Agora.

 ### Balancing differently